nagavaishak/belaysdk/README.md

 **Predictive Transaction Infrastructure for Solana**

 BELAY is a TypeScript SDK that makes Solana transactions reliable.
-It combines predictive market intelligence (via Polymarket), dual-path routing (SWQoS + Jito), smart retry mechanisms, and ML-optimized compute units to achieve 99% transaction success rates.
+It combines predictive market intelligence (via Polymarket + on-chain metrics), dual-path routing (SWQoS + Jito), smart retry mechanisms, and ML-optimized compute units to achieve 99% transaction success rates.

+> "We're building a transaction reliability SDK for Solana that predicts if your transaction will fail and fixes it before you even send."

 🏆 **Built for Midwest Blockchain Conference 2025 Hackathon** | Solana + Polymarket Tracks